The Grand Tour

-Into Burr Lane … James Warner, Enoch Waters, The Gladstone Inn, Lucy Walls, and Robert Walker.
+Into Burr Lane … James Warner, Enoch Waters, The Gladstone Inn, Lucy Walls

-The Joseph Knighton estate … Knighton family, the Twitchel, Robert Marshall
+The Joseph Knighton estate … Knighton family and their premises, the Twitchel, Robert Walker

 The Unitarian Chapel … origins, church sqabbles, Mark Whitehouse, a new chapel 1867-69, the Shakspeares

 Anchor Row … Hithersay, Sudbury, Turton and Lacey, occupation into the 20th century

 St. Mary's Church